streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 1. the frontend component as seen by the user
 2. the backend value or value as seen through session state
 3. the return value given by the widget's function
-4. the key of the widget through which its session state value can be accessed
+4. the key of the widget used to access its value in session state

 ### Session Dependence